repoforge/repoforge.github.com/README.md

 Goal of the website:

-* how to install repoforge
+* how to install RepoForge
 * how to cooperate/contribute
 * information for mirror users
 * where to find information